KoldBrewEd/api4graphql-mcp/README.md

 - The server will automatically obtain and refresh an access token for Microsoft Fabric.
 - All requests to the Fabric API are authenticated.
 - See [Microsoft's documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-service-principal) for full details on configuring Service Principal access.
+- See [Fabric API for GraphQL introspection and schema export](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-introspection-schema-export) for enabling introspection and exporting your schema.

 ### 2. Public GraphQL API Option (`mcpServer_publicAPI.js`)